norbert-s/bookstore/README.md

 # bookstore

-The app has been deployed to heroku
+The app is available at

 https://ns-bookstore.herokuapp.com/